Mata-e-Jaan Hai Tu: Plot

 One day, Haniya told Hajra that she will be home alone as her uncle and aunt had to go abroad.
 Hajra and Uzair insist her to live with them until their return.
 Haniya moved to their home and they started living like a family.

 One night, Haniya with a depressed heart, secretly went into Ibad's room.
 She started crying with great pain and sorrow.
 Oblivious to the presence of Uziar who followed her.

 It is revealed in flashback that the day Uzair had expelled Ibad and he was on his way to airport, his car met with an accident and he had died.
 Police informs about his death to Uzair and Hajra who were devastated.
 Upon learning of Ibad's death, Haniya fell ill due to trauma and was hospitalised.
 She was taken care by Yamina and Adeel.
 She was mentally disturbed for months.
-After recovering, she started job but then remembered Ibad's words and went to Pakistan despite Yamina's opposition.
+After recovering, she started a job but then remembered Ibad's words and went to Pakistan despite Yamina's opposition.

 In the present, Haniya notices that Uzair has saw her in Ibad's room crying.
 He reveals he knew Haniya's true identity since the day he met her first because he had seen her photo in Ibad's wallet after his death.
 Uzair expresses his regret for the family's prior stance.
 Haniya assures him that Ibad held no resentment and would have eventually gained his approval.

 Uzair then reveals Hania's real identity to Hajra who thanks her for making Ibad's last days cheerful and gappy.
 Later, Uzair and Hajra gets worried about Haniya's future and think that she should remarry.
 They prefer Adeel as perfect match for Haniya and Uzair talk to him.

 The drama ends with Haniya, Hajra and Uzair sitting in lawn in midnight watching the moon and stars while Haniya visualises Ibad, who is happy seeing his family together.